Breda-Zappata BZ.308: Design and development

 Construction began during 1946, under aircraft designer Filippo Zappata at Breda's Sesto San Giovanni works.
 The Allied Commission halted the work, which was not resumed until January 1947.
 Further delays in the delivery of Bristol Centaurus engines delayed the first flight, which was on 27 August 1948, piloted by Mario Stoppani.
 Although flight testing went well, the project was abandoned as a result of financial problems, and anticipated competition from American airliners in the postwar market.
 Breda subsequently stopped producing aircraft entirely.

 Operational history

 The prototype B.Z.308 was acquired by the Italian Air Force in 1949 as a transport aircraft (MM61802).
 Despite orders in 1950 from India, Argentina and Persia, only the prototype was built, allegedly also due to pressure from the allies for Italy to refrain from competing in civilian aircraft manufacture after the war.

-On 27 August 1948 the Bz 308 made its maiden flight in front of civil and military authorities, politicians and the Italian President.
+On 27 August 1948 the B.Z.308 made its maiden flight in front of civil and military authorities, politicians and the Italian President.
 The prototype, which passed to the Italian Air Force in 1950, was used to fly between Rome and Mogadishu until 21 February 1954, when it was damaged beyond repair by a collision with a cement truck, and was abandoned in a field in Somalia before being broken up.

 It was also the first Italian transatlantic aircraft, and the first aircraft to fly into the new Malpensa airport in 1948.